Hidden Breakthroughs in Language Model Training: Arithmetic language modeling

-\paragraph{Clustering} To ensure that we are investigating directions where the model is learning on average, we only consider the basis vectors for which the mean projected loss decreases.
-Then for each remaining basis vector, we remove all of the tokens for which the decomposed loss increases.
+\paragraph{Clustering} {As described in Section \ref{sec:finding-basis}, some of the top Hessian directions may represent directions of oscillation (and not learning) during training.} To ensure that we are investigating directions where the model is learning on average, we only consider the basis vectors for which the mean projected loss decreases.
+Then for each remaining basis vector, we remove all of the tokens for which the decomposed loss increases, therefore retaining only tokens which rely on the vector during training.
+This removes 2360.8 out of 5000 tokens on average---suggesting that any given direction is irrelevant to learning many examples.
 We use HDBSCAN to cluster the remaining tokens, discarding the tokens it marks as outliers.
 Through this process, we find subpopulations of the data that have similar projected loss trajectories.